 - Mums and mums-to-be who want to feel equipped to recognise the emotional challenges that can occur during pregnancy and throughout motherhood

 - Mums and mums-to-be who already have a history of anxiety and/or depression and may feel anxious about things deteriorating during pregnancy or after birth

 What Will We Cover?

-Your one-off session is an antenatal class for your mental health.
+This 60 minute session is an antenatal class for your mental health.
 The focus is on helping you spot when your mental health may be starting to slip and signposting the support available should you need it.

 - The signs and symptoms of common mental health problems such as Perinatal OCD, Birth Trauma, Tokophobia (fear of childbirth), Health Anxiety, Social Anxiety & Ante/Postnatal Depression

 - What care and support you should be offered for perinatal mental illness

 - The psychological treatments available to you on the NHS and privately